BoutonJones.com

 But sometimes remediation is unavoidable.

 My Best Advice on Remediation: If you must remediate PDFs, save the documents periodically under different names (e.g., ebook_ver01, ebook_ver02, ebook_ver03).
-It can be hard to recover from mistakes made during remediation and it is often easier to start over with your last saved copy than undo the mistake.
+It can be hard to recover from mistakes made during remediation, and it is often easier to start over with your last saved copy than undo the mistake.
+If you play computer games, it's similar to saving game play before making a risky move, but it's far more rewarding.

 Embedding Fonts